 The number of home exchange websites out there can be overwhelming to someone new to house swapping.
 When I first got interested in home exchange I spent a few weeks looking at networks, and searching in vain for objective reviews, or at least some overview information comparing the sites.
 In response to this lack of information, I created this website which includes a list of all the existing home exchange networks with relevant comparative information.
 And I’ve also written individual reviews of many of the house swap networks.

 To help people distill all this information, every summer I write an updated guide to the best home exchange networks.
 I think this is the question everyone who is new to home swapping wants answered: Just tell me which network to join!

 Well unfortunately it’s not as easy as just naming the best one.
 But I can give you some good guidance based on your personal needs.
 Read what I write below, and feel free to get in touch if you have more questions.
-Also, here are my best network posts from 2016, 2015 and 2014.
-I recommend looking at the reader comments on those to get some good input from others.
 As always, comment below if you have other input to offer!

-There isn’t much information out there about the home exchange networks so I created a spreadsheet of them all.
-Every year I do a lot of research to keep this updated, including conducting multiple searches on each site to see how many houses turn up, and exploring the features of each site.
+I created a spreadsheet of all home exchange networks for easy comparison.
+Every year I do a lot of research to keep this updated, including conducting multiple searches on each site to see how many houses turn up, and exploring the features of each network.

 You can find this spreadsheet with all the home exchange sites and relevant data on each one here.